 27 scuba diving safety rules; tips to become a better and safer diver

 I’ve been diving for nearly 30 years now and always followed scuba diving safety rules.
 During this time I’ve dived all around the world.
 I’ve been a diving instructor with the British Sub Aqua Club (BSCA) and a Diving Officer at one of the clubs where I was a member.
-In all that time I have focused on being a safe diver and on practiced safe diving.
+In all that time I have focused on being a safe diver and on practising safe diving.
 I’d like you to do the same and be safe wherever you dive.

 12 of 27 Rules For Safe Scuba Diving:

 - Plan your dive and dive the plan.

 - Carry an alternate air source.

 - Don’t wait for the alternate air source.

 - Check your air.

 I encourage you to read the full list 27 rules for scuba diving safety.
 This list begins with getting your scuba diver certification.
 Never dive without getting the suitable training that is required for this dangerous sport.